Crosschain vault deposit

 <Tab title="Smart Account">

-For Smart Accounts, the IntentExecutor runs destination executions within the account's own context.
-Vault shares are minted directly to the account — no extra transfer needed.
+For Smart Accounts, the IntentExecutor runs destination executions within the account's own context, so shares mint directly to the account with the account as `receiver` — no post-hoc transfer needed.
+You still approve the vault to pull the deposit token first.

 ```ts theme={null}